 “Oh come on,” I said, followed by a laugh intended to show him how ridiculous I thought he was being.
 “They’re ancient!
 How dangerous could they be?”
 I shook my head at the thought.

 “They’ve got criminal records as long as your arm,” he said.
 We both looked at my arm and I wiggled my fingers.
-“And see that one in the culottes?
-She may look frail but she’ll break every bone in your body given half a chance.”
+“And that one in the culottes?
+She may look frail, but she’ll break every bone in your body given half a chance.”

-I knew he was talking about Smitty but it wasn’t computing.
+I knew he was talking about Smitty, but it still wasn’t computing.
 “Please,” I said.

 “The fourth one, I don’t know about.
-She’s either someone innocent who they’ve pulled into their orbit, or she’s a brilliant mastermind who they’ve brought in as their fixer.”
+She’s either an innocent who they’ve pulled into their orbit, or she’s a brilliant mastermind who they’ve brought in as their fixer.”

-A wave of dread came over me and I suspected he was talking about G-ma.
-Based on what I’d seen the since I’d arrived in Florida, I wasn’t sure which one she was either.
+A wave of dread came over me; he was talking about G-ma.
+Based on what I’d seen since I’d arrived in Florida, I wasn’t sure which one she was either.
 But seriously.
 Smitty had to be pushing eighty, Big El too.
-Whatever they were doing with blueprints had to be something pretty benign, like maybe some kind of prank where they were planning to sneak in to a retirement village and kidnap one of their friends to take them out to breakfast in their pajamas—like kids did in high school.
+Whatever they were doing with blueprints had to be something benign, like maybe some kind of prank where they were planning to sneak into a retirement village and kidnapping one of their friends to take them out to breakfast in their pajamas, like kids did in high school.
 Not that I was ever popular enough to have that happen to me personally, but I’d seen movies.

 “So is one of those women in there your mom?” he asked.

-The dread at being mistaken for G-ma’s daugher turned to low-level anger.
+The disappointment at once again being mistaken for G-ma’s daughter turned to low-level anger.
 But as I said before, that question never surprised me much anymore.